e11i0t23/qmk_configurator_electron/Readme.md

 ## App Structure
 ```
-├──dist  (generated on `yarn run dist`)
 ├──build (contains extra files required for build)
 ├──programmers  (This contains the binaries for the included programmers)
 └──src
     ├──modules  (flashing related files)
       ├──programmers (Scripts that invoke the different programmers)
-      └──selector.js (choses which programming module to use)
+      └──selector.ts (choses which programming module to use)
     ├──flash.js  (contains functions shared with the vue app
-    ├──main.js  (main file invoked by electron)
+    ├──main.ts  (main file invoked by electron)
-    └──preload.js  (shares code between electron and vue)
+    └──preload.ts  (shares code between electron and vue)
 ```

 ### Supporting following bootloaders: